Back to Blog

 Best Screenshot Tools for Windows: 8 Apps Ranked (2026)

 A screenshot tool for Windows grabs your screen and lets you mark it up, edit, and share it.
 Windows has built-in options, but they're basic.
-Better tools add scrolling capture, cloud uploads, GIF recording, and real editing.
+Dedicated tools add cloud uploads, GIF and video recording, real annotation, and in some cases scrolling capture.

 Devs need them for bug reports.
 Marketers need them for slide decks.
 Anyone taking more than a few screenshots a day needs more than the default Snipping Tool.